 Tom Super, senior vice president of communications for the National Chicken Council, explains it the best: "Chicken nuggets and chicken strips are basically the same thing, just shaped differently.
 Most nuggets and strips are made from white breast meat."
 He also added that the main difference between chicken nuggets and tenders is where the meat comes from.
 "They come from the tenderloin, rather than the breast."
 He added, "And boneless wings aren't really wings without bones in them."

-Grab you honey mustard, bbq or ketchup and order up your chicken, either as nuggets or tenders.
+Grab your honey mustard, bbq or ketchup and order up your chicken, either as nuggets or tenders, just don't get me started on chicken fingers, popcorn chicken or chicken fries.